+This is the 2nd post in the JVM Security focus series.
 I've already written about the JVM security manager, and why it should be used - despite it being rarely the case, if ever.
 However, just advocating for it won't change the harsh reality unless some guidelines are provided to do so.
 This post has the ambition to be the basis of such guidelines.
 As a reminder, the JVM can run in two different modes, standard and sandboxed.
 In the former, all API are available with no restriction; in the later,

+This is the 5th post in the JVM Security focus series.
 A post brought to light an interesting feature of the JDK I didn't know about: the ability to update a code running in a JVM.
 The referenced post shows how to apply a bugfix using that feature.
 The devious white hat JVM hacker in me started to think how one could apply that trick for other less beneficial purposes.
 And of course, how to prevent that.
-Hack overview Let’s imagine a banking application based on the familiar Spring Boot stack.
-A TransferService class is dedicated to